-It will probably be months before race track action will be seen in different motorsports channels, but e-sports is anticipated to give race car enthusiasts an opportunity to witness their heroes with their daredevil racing skills put to action.
+It will probably be months before race track action will be seen in different motorsports channels.
+Still, e-sports is anticipated to allow race car enthusiasts to witness their heroes with their daredevil racing skills put to action.

 With strict regulations around social and physical distancing, as well as guidelines to minimize the volume of people in gatherings, one advantage of digital racing is the volume of the production staff as well.
 There won’t be any need for hundreds of track officers all over the track or cameras that cover all angles of the circuit.
 The competitors can race remotely and create content for television in the confines of the studio.

 Last year, according to the organizers, they had tried to run an event where they gathered all their drivers in the Moore Park Studio, and they were asked to go on simulator setups.
 They did that for a few rounds, but for the rest of the rounds, they were in their homes using their equipment.
 They recorded the feeds and produced content in the studio with the use of two cameras, a few commentators, and then did a live stream across different digital platforms.
 How can you top that?